 - Port: 465

 By default, Gmail does not allow this for your account.
 To activate it, log into your gmail account to update your settings.
-Under "Signing In", select "Access for less secure apps" and make sure it's enabled.
+Under "Sign-in & security", scroll to "Connected apps & sites".
+Locate the "Allow less secure apps" and make sure it's enabled.
 Once it's enabled, the status changes from Blocked to Allowed:

 You will receive an email verifying that you've changed this setting.